 There are so many edible flowers out there, and sadly many of us aren’t even aware of them.
+Like did you know that there are many types of edible roses?
 We are surely missing out on lots of deliciousness.

 How to Harvest Squash Blossoms for Eating